colbyj/bride-of-frankensystem/docs/building/adding_survey_questions.rst

     **Modifying questionnaires with existing data**

     The database schema for a questionnaire is derived from its question IDs.
-Changing the questionnaire after responses have been collected requires care.
+Changing the questionnaire after responses have been collected — adding an item once pilot data exists, or revising an instrument mid-study — requires care.

     *During development*, the simplest approach is to delete the ``.db`` file and restart BOFS — the schema is recreated from scratch on the next run.